MicrosoftDocs/visualstudio-docs/docs/debugger/walkthrough-debugging-at-design-time.md

 ---
 # Debug at Design Time in Visual Studio

 In some scenarios, you may want to debug code at design time instead of while the application is running.
 You can do this using the **Immediate** window.
-If you want to debug XAML code that interacts with other code, such as data binding code, you can use attach to process to do that.
+If you want to debug XAML code that interacts with other code, such as data binding code, you can use **Debug** > **Attach to Process** to do that.

 ### Debug at design time using the Immediate window